Are Air Purifiers a Waste of Money?

 • Mold

-Even if you or someone in your residence doesn’t have allergies or asthma, an air purifier can lower other issues linked to bad indoor air quality.
-These involve:
+Even if you or someone in your residence doesn’t experience allergies or asthma, an air purifier can alleviate other issues related to bad indoor air quality.
+These include:

 • Itchy throat, eyes, nose or skin